epfl-ada/ada-2023-project-randada/README.md

 ## Abstract

-A movie title is the first thing we discover about a movie, it is the hook that makes us want to see it.
+How is a movie title designed?
+A movie title is the first thing we discover about a movie, **it is the hook that makes us want to see it**.
 Therefore it needs to be carefully designed.

-*A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?*
+While a compelling title doesn't guarantee the success of your movie, it plays a crucial role in attracting the attention of the public.
+An intriguing title serves as a gateway to getting your film noticed, establishing an initial link with the audience who will be more inclined to go to the cinema to see it.

+We plan to analyze if a movie title can be linked to its **success**.
+We will study how explicit titles are by comparing them to plot summaries.
+We will examine the impact of factors like length or including the hero's name.
+Moreover, we will try to draw the different title strategies for different **movie genres**.
+Finally, we will do a **time series analysis**.

 ## Research questions
 ### Success